Chamonix Snowshoe Week

 On one night we will aim to stay in a mountain refuge - usually the Grand St Bernard Monastery.
 The accommodation in the mountain refuges is in dormitories, but the experience will be more than worth it.

-On busy weeks we may not be able to stay at Yeti Lodge, in which case we will choose an excellent hotel in the Chamonix valley (not always in Argentière) - it depends on the point at which the trip confirms.
+On busy weeks we may not be able to stay at the Hotel Aiguille du Midi, in which case we will choose an excellent hotel or chalet in the Chamonix valley - it depends on the point at which the trip confirms.

 Chamonix Snowshoe Week: Itinerary

-We meet at the group chalet in Argentière.
-We will have a trip briefing at around 6pm, which will give us the chance to ask questions and find out about the week ahead.
+We meet at the group hotel in the Chamonix valley.
+We will have a trip briefing at around 6pm, which will give you the chance to ask questions and find out about the week ahead.

 Day 2 - Chalets de Chailloux

-Today will give us the chance to ease into the week, as we get used to our snowshoes and master the techniques needed.
-We will also learn how to use our avalanche equipment, such as the transceiver.
+Today we will ease into the week, as we get used to our snowshoes and master the techniques needed.
+We will also learn how to use our avalanche safety equipment.
 We will then spend the day on a fabulous walk to the Chalets de Chailloux, from where we have a great vantage point and wonderful views of Mont Blanc.

 Day 3 - Ascent of Mont de l'Arpille, Switzerland